Jump to the main content block

 Study room:

-(1) Distribution and Quantity: There are 7 research rooms on the 4th floor and 14 research rooms on each of the 5th to 8th floors.
+(1) Distribution and Quantity: There are 7 study rooms on the 4th floor and 14 study rooms on each of the 5th to 8th floors.

 (2) Borrowing Period:

-2. Loan and return on the same day: research room on the 4th to 6th floor.
+2. Loan and return on the same day: study room on the 4th to 6th floor.

 (3) For more details, please refer to the reservation usage instructions.